-Longmont Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 16th, 2022, Longmont Housing Authority has 1 waiting lists that are open now or opening soon.
+Longmont Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 |The Briarwood, Aspen Meadows Neighborhood, and Crisman Apartments Project-Based Voucher||Closed|